HIGHLIGHTS AND SIGNIFICANT DEVELOPMENTS

 The project implementation is through EPCM (Engineering, Procurement and Construction Management) with a high proportion of local involvement through construction and supply contracts and local employment.
 The unique community and shared value policy continues as a key success factor, training local people with supervision by high quality experienced professionals.

-Borax Argentina has extensive operations and has a fifty year production history producing borax chemicals, boric acid and boron minerals.
-Production currently comes from three principal mines at Tincalayu, Sijes and Porvenir with concentrators at the first two locations and a chemicals plant at Campo Quijano producing refined products.
+Borax Argentina has extensive operations and has a fifty year production history producing borax chemicals, boric acid, "boro-glass" and boron minerals.
+Production currently comes from three principal mines at Tincalayu, Sijes and Porvenir, concentrators at the first two with a chemicals plant at Campo Quijano producing refined products.

 There are historical estimates on the mineralisation at these mines and at two undeveloped deposits.
 These form the basis for developing plans for the business.

 The Borax Argentina operation performed as planned and expected over the quarter.
-At Tincalayu, 6,615 tonnes of tincal mineralisation was mined and 14,430 tonnes of hydroboracite, ulexite and colemanite mineralisation was mined at Sijes.
-Porvenir has been in a planned shut down this quarter.
+At Tincalayu, 5,139 tonnes of tincal mineralisation was mined, 37,009 tonnes of hydroboracite, ulexite and colemanite mineralisation was mined at Sijes and 25,359 tonnes of ulexite mineralisation was mined at Porvenir during the quarter.

-During the quarter, work progressed in the programmes to convert some of the historical estimates to JORC compliant resources.
-Also during the quarter a number of projects were progressed to improve operations and reduce unit costs.
+During the quarter, work commenced to develop the programmes to convert some of the historical estimates to JORC/NI43-101 compliant resources.
+The first phase will commence this quarter and be focussed on assessing database quality and re-logging core.
+During the quarter a number of studies were also initiated to look at operational improvements to reduce unit costs.

 New Executive Appointments